top of page

 Food

 I aim to eat real foods without packaging or labels, such as whole fruits and vegetables and lean proteins.
 I even swapped out my favorite dessert—dark chocolate—for a cleaner version: Theo® Chocolate.
-My favorite is the Pure Dark 85% and Sea Salt 70%, which are organic and fair trade and do not contain soy lecithin.
+My favorite is the Pure Dark 85% and Sea Salt 70%.
+This chocolate is organic and fair trade and does not contain soy lecithin.
 In 2015, I took a tour of the Theo Chocolate factory in Seattle, which is how I learned about this chocolate company.

-I also refer to the Clean Fifteen™ and Dirty Dozen™ from the EWG's 2022 Shopper's Guide to Pesticides in Produce™ to see what I absolutely need to buy organic (strawberries and spinach, always) and what I can safely buy without it needing to be organic (avocados top the current list).
+I also refer to the Clean Fifteen™ and Dirty Dozen™ to see what I absolutely need to buy organic (strawberries and spinach, always) and what I can safely buy without it needing to be organic (avocados top the current list).

 Practice It: Clean Your Makeup Bag and Your Cabinets